magomimmo/modern-cljs/doc/tutorial-13.md

 ## First step - Create a server only validator

 First, you have to define a new validator which will not be shared with CLJS.
-By remembering how `lein-cljsbuild` crossovers magic works, you have to define a new namespace that will not be added to the `:crossover` option in the `project.clj`.
+Remembering how `lein-cljsbuild` crossovers magic works, you have to define a new namespace that will not be added to the `:crossover` option in the `project.clj`.